 Education

 With only roughly thirty percent of Chadians literate, education in the country is not generally easily available.
-Particularly in rural areas, the nation suffers with issues including a dearth of schools and skilled teachers.
+Particularly in rural areas, the nation suffers from issues including a dearth of schools and skilled teachers.
 Initiatives aiming at bettering access to education include more government funding for the sector and collaborations with foreign agencies.
 More has to be done, though, to guarantee every child in Chad has access to high-quality education.

 Politics and Government

 Chad is a presidential republic running a multi-party system.
-Among the great powers the president possesses are those to dissolve parliament and name government personnel.
+Among the great powers the president possesses are the power to dissolve parliament and name government personnel.
 The country has battled corruption, authoritarianism, and breaches of human rights under many governments over its past.
 Still, recent years have also witnessed efforts towards democratic reforms and more transparency.

 Foreign relations